 Best Value – Boo Glass Mini Water Pipe

 Smoking hash on a pipe works just as if you were to smoke regular flower.
-Most pipes will work perfectly with hash, but if you want our recommendation then you should go with the KØL pipe.
-A Danish-designed device made of two pieces tied together by magnets that features a revolutionary heating & cooling mechanism that makes for the smoothest but potent hits.
+Most pipes will work perfectly with hash, but if you want our recommendation then you should go with the Genius Pipe.
+A device made of three pieces tied together by magnets that features a revolutionary heating & cooling mechanism that makes for the smoothest but potent hits.